Last Updated on January 4, 2023 by Andrew Pirie

 Danielle Kang was third at 11 under after a 70 in the event added to the schedule because of the COVID-19 pandemic that shut down women’s golf for five months.

-“I’m very frustrated today, but there was a lot of up-and-downs,” Kang said. “ But I think I handled the curve balls pretty well.
+“I’m very frustrated today, but there were a lot of up-and-downs,” Kang said. “ But I think I handled the curve balls pretty well.
 Good to finish on a birdie.”

 The tour returned with another Driver On tournament in Toledo, Ohio, in late July, with Kang winning that event and again the following week in Sylvania, Ohio.
 She leads the Race to CME Globe and, at No. 5 in the world, is the top-ranked player in the field,